Merry Christmas from LittleBigHelp.

 We are supporting the Centre for Special Education - a school for 100 children and adolescents with special needs who would otherwise not be able to attend school or receive care.
 The Centre also provides a home for 15 of the older students of the school and offers vocational training and life skills education.
 The students come from impoverished tribal villages around Bankura, situated a few hours outside of Kolkata.

-Learning Centre for Tribal Children is providing education and computer learning for children living in tribal villages near Bankura.Through this project we aim to provide the opportunity and learning space to ensure improved education and computer literacy among the less privileged tribal children.The project is supported by Juniper Networks Foundation Fund, a donor
+Learning Centre for Tribal Children is providing education and computer learning for children living in tribal villages near Bankura.Through this project we aim to provide the opportunity and learning space to ensure improved education and computer literacy among the less privileged tribal children.At the Centre we also provide Beatician Training for 16 young women giving them the possibility to earn an income to support themselves and their families.

 An important value for LittleBigHelp is to keep administration costs at a minimum to ensure that the donations that we receive reach those who really need it.